-Employer-sponsored life insurance is a great benefit, but it's usually not enough coverage to protect most families.
-Most employer-sponsored policies offer coverage that is one to two times your annual salary.
-So if you make $50,000 per year, your employer may offer $100,000 in life insurance coverage at very little cost to you.
-While this is helpful, the amount you really need is the total amount your family needs to replace your income for years to come.
-Many financial experts recommend that you have coverage that is actually 10 to 12 times more than your annual salary.
-Or enough to replace your income for X years and help pay for expenses or services you used to provide, like living expenses, child care, college expenses, bills, and mortgage payments.
+Employer-sponsored life insurance is a great benefit, but it may not provide enough coverage to protect your family.
+Most employer-sponsored policies offer coverage that is the equivalent of 1 to 2 times your annual salary.
+So if you make $50,000 per year, your employer may offer $100,000 in life insurance coverage at minimal cost to you.
+While this is helpful, your family would likely need much more support in the event of your death.
+Many financial experts recommend that you have coverage with a benefit of at least 10x times your annual salary.

-The other disadvantage is that most policies through work only last as long as you are employed there.
+Another issue with relying on employer-sponsored coverage is that many policies through work only last as long as you are employed there.
 Many people tend to lose their insurance coverage when they change jobs, are laid off, or when they retire.
-Which could mean losing your insurance when you need it most.
+Have you thought about owning coverage outside of your employer-sponsored coverage?

 You might consider supplementing your employer-sponsored life insurance with an additional policy—so you get the full coverage you need to protect your family when they need it the most.